dkelosky/js-osFtp/README.md

 | Password    | Password                                                                                                  |
 | Server Type | Option remote server OS used in conjunction with "Set permission" to attempt CHMOD against files.         |

+### FTP to a Created Site

 Right click a file in the Working file set or Project set and select the site you added.
 This builds a script file in the extension directory and executes the script:

 ![alt text][runSite]

+### View Status

 You can observe the status by the "OS FTP" status bar notification area.
 * White text means no FTP is in progress
 * Orange text means FTP is in progress.
 * Green text means FTP has completed without any known errors.
 * Red text means FTP has completed with errors.
 You should also see an error dialog presented to you.

+Otherwise, F12 will should the complete log of FTP script statements that have been executed.

 ![alt text][status]